Brussel Sprouts…But not as you Know Them!

 We often think of Brussel sprouts only at Christmas time, but the wonderful little cruciferous vegetables are still in season.
 I like to take something perfectly tame and normal and shake it up, putting a twist on it and changing how people look at their food.
 That’s why I came up with this one.

 – 500g peeled and halved Brussels sprouts

 – 1 tbsp coconut butter or sunflower oil if you can’t get the former

 – 2 tbsp soy/tamari sauce

 – ½ tin coconut milk

-In a large wok or frying pan heat the coconut butter and once melted add the garlic and cook on a high heat for a minute or until it changes colour.
+In a large wok or frying pan, heat the coconut butter.
+Once melted add the garlic and cook on a high heat for a minute or until it changes colour.
 Then add the sprouts and a little warm water, stir fry for 2 minutes then add the soy sauce and a little more water and repeat.
 Now add the coconut milk and further cook for a minute or two.
 Finally add the chilli and pepper and remove from the heat.
 The sprouts should be a vibrant green and still very crunchy.

 To serve pour over the sesame oil and lemon/lime juice.